mdvanes/datalora/README.md

 - `mkdir influx-data`
 - Configure envars in docker-compose.yml
 - Run `docker-compose up -d --build`
-- Inspect logs `docker-compose logs`
+- Inspect logs `docker-compose logs --follow`
 - It might be that there was no configuration for InfluxDB, either log in at localhost:8086 to set it up, or copy an existing configuration to the influx directory.

 ## Resources